 Block – A record that stores transactional data.

 Block Reward – The reward given to a miner or validator after he has successfully hashed a transaction block.
-Added recently to our Blockchain Glossary.

 Blockchain – A mathematical structure for storing digital transactions in an immutable, peer-to-peer ledger that is practically impossible to fake and yet remains accessible to anyone.

 Burning – Cryptocurrencies are sent to a wallet that can only receive them and not send them.
 It is done with the purpose of reducing the number of tokens - the fewer tokens in circulation, the more valuable the ones investors hold become.

 Byzantine Fault Tolerance – Byzantine Fault Tolerance (BFT) is a concept in computer science that is crucial to the functioning of blockchain and cryptocurrency systems.

 Coin – Representation of a digital asset built on a new blockchain.

 Cold Wallet – A secure method of storing your cryptocurrency completely offline.
 Many cold wallets (also called hardware wallets) are physical devices that look similar to a USB drive.
 This kind of wallet can help protect your crypto from hacking and theft, though it also comes with its own risks – like losing it, along with your crypto.

 Confirmation – Blockchain confirmations provide assurance to users that their transactions made on blockchain networks have been securely recorded.

 Consensus – A blockchain consensus mechanism is a protocol that helps to ensure that all participants in a blockchain network agree on the state of the ledger.